Koda Farms: Working for Japanese Americans

 Before and after the war, he was a major financial supporter and active member of the JACL (Japanese American Citizens League), the nation's oldest and largest Asian American civil rights group.
 He launched the People's Rights Protection Association in 1945 specifically to lobby against the notorious Alien Land Law (declared unconstitutional in 1948).
 In 1947, he organized the Naturalization Rights League and served as president.
 Also in the late 1940s, he helped start a Japanese American owned and operated insurance company to provide full coverage to Americans of Japanese descent.
 Recognizing the need for equal treatment in banking, Keisaburo was instrumental in opening California's first Bank of Tokyo branch of which he became a founding director in 1952.

 In the early 1950s, to promote better relations between the United States and Japan, Keisaburo established the California Farming Trainees and the Japanese Farming Youth programs that brought Japanese trainees to the United States to study American agriculture.

-Awards and recognition

-Keisaburo received numerous citations and awards including the Order of the Sacred Treasure, 4th Degree in 1960, and Order of the Sacred Treasure, 3rd Degree, from Emperor Hirohito of Japan.
-These distinctions acknowledged his tireless efforts in promoting better understanding between the United States and Japan and his pioneering work as a role model for other immigrants.
-While he was grateful to be recognized for his civic contributions, Keisaburo felt equally proud of becoming a naturalized U.S. citizen in 1954.